relimitgmbh/markdown-builder/README.md

 Java Markdown Builder
 =====================

-A lightweight library for generating pretty printed markdown\.
-No external dependencies except JUnit are used\.
-This README\.md file was generated with Markdown Builder\.
+A lightweight library for generating pretty printed markdown.
+No external dependencies except JUnit are used.
+This README.md file was generated with Markdown Builder.

 Examples
 ========